-1. Determine which authorisations you need – The standard authorisations required for establishing a margin FX, CFD or binary options brokerage (or a combination of these) are advice, dealing (including by issuing) and making a market in foreign exchange (FX) and derivatives.
+1. Determine which authorisations you need – The standard authorisations required for establishing a margin FX, CFD or binary options brokerage, or a combination of these, are advice, dealing (including by issuing) and making a market in FX and derivatives.

 If you want to offer managed accounts (including MAMMs and PAMMs) or copy trading services you will also need to apply for authorisations which allow you to issue and operate Managed Discretionary Accounts (MDAs).
 Please see our separate article relating to additional requirements which will apply.

-You will need to determine if you want to provide your services to retail or wholesale clients.
+If you want to offer services in relation to Margin FX or CFDs, you will need to determine if you want to provide your services to retail or wholesale clients.
 If you want to provide your services to retail clients, the requirements are more onerous.
+Licensing authorisation in relation to binary options is currently limited to wholesale clients only.

 Sophie Grace will work with you to ensure you seek and obtain the appropriate authorisations needed to operate your business.
 Financial product/service delineations and boundaries are complex and it is easy to overlook or inaccurately define an aspect of your activities.
 There are serious penalties and repercussions for operating without an AFSL or without the correct authorisations.